CaptainKryga/paper.io/README.md

 ![](https://github.com/CaptainKryga/prototype_game-paint-io/blob/main/git/logo.jpg)

+# Network game up to 15 people, implemented on the Photon PUN 2(P2P)
 # Management wasd, rules of classic paper-io
 # Extrovert builds for coups only (the game will only start if there is more than one person):
 ## [windows](https://drive.google.com/file/d/1yiETPLUDRxSOOyHR1-43hVXDa6kGNkC4/view?usp=sharing)